krypted/CoreML_CLI/README.md

 # commandLineSentimentClassifier Project
 Runs sentiment analysis on a string using a command run from Swift.
 For example:

-`swift run commandLineSentimentClassifier "It was a horrible movie"`
+`swift run commandLineSentimentClassifier "Dune was a horrible movie"`

 or

-`swift run commandLineSentimentClassifier "It was a great movie"`
+`swift run commandLineSentimentClassifier "Dune was a great movie"`

 # Model
 The ai model file used is SentimentPolarity.mlmodelc.
 This file was created using scikit learn python package and the model is described here https://scikit-learn.org/stable/modules/generated/sklearn.svm.LinearSVC.html